Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 #### Entity index item

-* The index item must be assigned to an index.
-Should not occur in practice, this is just for completeness.
 * Every index item must have the same name as the referenced entity field.
 This occurs if no equally named field is found in the entity.

 ### Variables